chinfuk/screen-on-time/README.md

 included is a small sample.csv file for testing

-at the moment the csv is added with the comand line arguments. ie, '>python screentime.py sample.csv' i hope to make this more autonomous in the future
+at the moment the csv is added with the comand line arguments. ie, '>python screentime.py sample.csv' I hope to make this more autonomous in the future